 Not all agencies are created equal.
 When you’ve begun your search for agencies that may fit your needs, here are some things to look for as you evaluate candidates:

-• Client Portfolios: A good agency will proudly showcase and disclose websites and brands they’ve worked with.
+Client Portfolios: A good agency will proudly showcase and disclose websites and brands they’ve worked with.
 Ask them who they’ve worked with and what they’ve accomplished for those ecommerce businesses.
 If they’ve delivered results for recognizable or similar companies to yours, it’s a good sign they can handle your project, too.

-• Technical Expertise and Capabilities: A good ecommerce agency has a technically skilled team that can handle the features you need.
+Technical Expertise and Capabilities: A good ecommerce agency has a technically skilled team that can handle the features you need.
 This means proficiency in front-end and back-end development, familiarity with your chosen platform’s coding framework, and the ability to build or integrate custom functionalities.
-You want to be confident that they can tackle complex integrations (such as integrating your ERP or building a custom app) and have developers who write clean, scalable code.
+You want to be confident that they can tackle complex integrations (such as integrating with your ERP or building a custom app) and that they have developers who write clean, scalable code.

-• Transparency and Communication: Pay attention to how the agency communicates.
+Transparency and Communication: Pay attention to how the agency communicates.
 Good agencies are transparent about their processes, timelines, and pricing.
 They’ll set clear expectations and won’t over-promise just to win your business.
 During initial calls, they should be willing to discuss how they work, who will work on your project, and be honest about what’s achievable.

-• Strategic Input and Creativity: The best agencies contribute ideas, not just work.
+Strategic Input and Creativity: The best agencies contribute ideas, not just work.
 If during discussions they offer thoughtful suggestions to improve your plan or point out things you hadn’t considered, it shows they’re invested in your success and know what they’re talking about.

 Do your homework on each agency’s track record and credentials.
 The right agency should have proven experience, recognized expertise, and a communication style that makes you confident in their ability to deliver on the services and support you’re hiring them for.